joinichi8/joinichi8/README.md

 - 👋 Hi, I’m @joinichi8
 - 👀 I’m interested in ...
-Information Technology
+Information Technology.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... to code.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... joinichi8@gmail.com